NabinGhimire0/community-forest/README.md

 # Sri Panchakanya Community Forest Management System

-A React + Go + PostgreSQL application for digitizing the member register and managing the operational and financial records of **श्री पाञ्चकन्या सामुदायिक वन उपभोक्ता समूह**.
+A React + Go + PostgreSQL application for digitizing the member register and managing the operational and financial records of **Community-Forest**.

 ## Project structure